 If you’ve passed the online assessment, we will invite you for an interview with a HR advisor and a current trainee.
 The results from the online assessment are used as the basis for the interview.
 We are looking for trainees who have specific competencies in line with the ING Orange Code, so our primary aim during the HR interview is to gain insight into your competencies.

 The HR interviews are held in Amsterdam.
-In some cases we can make exceptions for candidates from abroad to be interviewed by Skype/telephone.
+In some cases we can make exceptions for candidates from abroad to be interviewed by Teams/telephone.
 Interviews are conducted in either Dutch or English.
 A few days after the HR interview, we will call you with feedback and let you know whether you are through to the next step of the selection procedure: the Business Panel Interview.

 Step 4: Business Panel Interview